le-chartreux/linux-config/README.md

 # Configuration for Ubuntu 23.04 Gnome minimal

-This guide outlines my personalized configuration for a minimal installation of [Ubuntu 23.04](https://ubuntu.com/) featuring the [Gnome 4](https://www.gnome.org/) desktop environment.
+This guide outlines my personalized configuration for a minimal installation of [Ubuntu 23.04](https://ubuntu.com/) with the [Gnome 4](https://www.gnome.org/) desktop environment.
-If you're interested in obtaining the official ISO file, you can access it [here](https://ubuntu.com/download/desktop).
+If you're looking for the official ISO file, you can find it [here](https://ubuntu.com/download/desktop).

-Originally, this configuration was tailored for [Manjaro 22.1.3](https://manjaro.org/) with the minimalist [Gnome 4](https://www.gnome.org/) desktop.
+Initially, this configuration was tailored for [Manjaro 22.1.3](https://manjaro.org/) using the minimalist [Gnome 4](https://www.gnome.org/) desktop.
-However, due to stability concerns, I migrated from Manjaro to Ubuntu on July 30, 2023.
+However, due to stability concerns, I migrated to Ubuntu on July 30, 2023.
-For those curious about the initial setup for Manjaro, you can locate the git tag ([v0.1](https://github.com/le-chartreux/linux-config/tree/v0.1)) associated with the last Manjaro-supporting commit.
+If you're interested in the initial Manjaro setup, you can check out the associated git tag ([v0.1](https://github.com/le-chartreux/linux-config/tree/v0.1)) that corresponds to the last Manjaro-supporting commit.

-This configuration primarily involves executing Shell commands, simplifying the installation and customization processes by eliminating the need for intricate navigation within settings menus.
+This configuration primarily involves executing Shell commands.
+By using these commands, you can simplify the installation and customization processes without needing to navigate intricate settings menus. ust copy and paste the commands provided below.
-You can effortlessly employ the commands provided below by copying and pasting them.
-It's worth mentioning that while most parts can be handled via these commands, certain aspects might still require adjustments through graphical utilities.
+Keep in mind that while most tasks can be handled through these commands, certain adjustments may still require graphical utilities.

-To ensure a seamless setup experience, I recommend commencing with the tools featured in the [Utilities](#utilities) and [Installers](#installers) sections, as these tools might prove indispensable for other facets of the configuration process.
+For a seamless setup experience, I recommend starting with the tools mentioned in the [Utilities](#utilities) and [Installers](#installers) sections.
+These tools might be essential for other parts of the configuration process.

 ## Table of contents